keithle888/home-assistant.io/source/_integrations/igloohome.markdown

 The **igloohome** {% term integration %} grants Home Assistant access to paired [smart access device\(s\)](https://www.igloohome.co/#products).
 The features of this integration includes:

 - For [Bridge](https://www.igloohome.co/products/bridge) owners:
+  - Lock/Unlock/Open locks that are linked to a bridge.
   - Regular updates of all linked devices' battery level.

 - For non-bridge owners: